manfrotto73/Eater-6502/README.md

 # Eater-6502
 This is a KiCad project that follows Ben Eater's 6502 video series (https://eater.net/6502).
 I designed the PCB from Ben's schematic.

 DISCLAIMER: I am not an EE or a professional PCB designer.
 I am just a hobbyist who enjoys tinkering w/ electronics and computers.
 I have no formal training in electrical engineering.
-Any constructive and educatioanl input is much appreciated.
+Any constructive and educational input is much appreciated.

 I have addedd test points on the address and data bus for attaching the Arduino monitor.
 The clock has a jumper for access to the internal 1MHz crystal or you can remove the jumper and use Ben's breadboard clock.
 I also have a pcb for the clock if needed (https://github.com/manfrotto73/Eater-Clock).